heri/studiozenkai/content/post/bots.md

 > So bots are a thing now?
 I programmed bots 20 years ago

 He is a successful technology entrepreneur and has developed systems on many platforms.
 I can understand him.
-There were tutorials in kids' magazine on writing a "Hello World" bot on MS-DOS 20 years ago.
+There were tutorials in kids' magazines on writing a "Hello World" bot on MS-DOS 20 years ago.
 More impressive were the Artificial Intelligence (A.I.) found in games like Warcraft 3 or Command & Conquer.
-Friends would spend countless nights trying to beat the A.I. in normal difficulty mode.
+Friends would spend countless nights trying to beat the A.I.
 For everyone else, it would be the Clipper found in Microsoft Word.
 It had personality and would show tips.

 At that time, bots and A.I. were rule-based.
 "If player produces infantry, produce infantry-killing robots".
 "If user clicks print, show links on how to print".
 To get user satisfaction, you need to write rules covering all cases, as well as the exceptions.
 It is a creative and long but easy job.

 But Microsoft's clipper or video games AI showed their limits. _Apart from clear cases, bots could not process subtle situations_.
 Typing a wrong letter would leave the bot stuck for example.
 Using a different expression would not work.
+Creative players would find ways to beat the A.I. in ways unseen by video game designers.

 Twenty years later, bots and A.I. seem to be commercial hype by bored journalists, like 3D movies two years ago.
 You can reuse old code, add a few words like A.I or "intelligent" in a press release, and get coverage by gullible bloggers.
 Fast forward a few months and you get millions from investors.